awslabs/bike-kem/README.md

                               directories (required only if OpenSSL is not installed in usual directories).
  - BIND_PK_AND_M            - Bind the public key and the message in encapsulation.
- - USE_SHA3_AND_SHAKE       - Use SHA3 as the hash function and SHAKE as a PRF.
+ - USE_AES_AND_SHA2         - Use AES and SHA2 instead of SHA3 and SHAKE.
+ - UNIFORM_SAMPLING         - Use uniform sampling for private key and error vector instead of the biased sampling introduced in round 4.
  - FIXED_SEED               - Using a fixed seed, for debug purposes.
  - RDTSC                    - Benchmark the algorithm (results in CPU cycles).
  - VERBOSE                  - Add verbose (level: 1-4 default: 1).